Shipping and Handling: What It Includes, How Costs Are Calculated, and How to Control Them

 Step 2: Estimate Shipping Costs

-Remember that carriers charge based on the greater of actual weight or dimensional weight.
+Remember: carriers charge based on the greater of actual weight or dimensional weight.
+Calculate both for your typical SKU mix.

 Step 3: Calculate Handling Cost per Order